Will not allow any dilution of out International borders says Shah

 "As far as Unlock-1 (beginning Monday) goes, states, districts, panchayats, ASHA workers are ready.
 An army is ready to fight the COVID," he said.

-The home minister said the central government, the Prime Minister and he himself were sad that some migrant labourers had to go home on foot, despite arrangements being made for their transportation.
+The Home Minister said the central government, the Prime Minister and he himself were sad that some migrant labourers had to go home on foot, despite arrangements being made for their transportation.

 CDS, Service Chiefs brief Rajnath Singh as China wants India to half work at along LAC

 "This has happened may be due to miscommunication or lack of awareness.
 But I want to say that about 4,000 'Shramik Special' trains were run by the Railways in which more than 50 lakh people have travelled to reach their respective homes.
-Another about 40 lakh people used buses to reach their destinations.
+Another about 40 lakh people used buses to reach their destinations."

 "I want to congratulate the Railways, that despite them not having the route drivers, they managed to run so many Shramik trains," he said.